SofiaAngelaKnutas/grp_6-portfolio-ma2003b/case-01-factor-analysis/README.md

 The project generates the following plots:

-- Correlation Matrix (heatmap)
+- Correlation Matrix of Behavioral Variables
 - Scree Plot of Eigenvalues
-- Varimax & Promax Factor Loading Heatmaps
-- Factor Score Distributions (boxplot)
+- Correlation Matrix between Business Outcomes and Factor Loadings
-- Spider Chart (customer satisfaction profile)
+- Spider Chart Showing Customer Satisfaction Profile

 These visualizations are available in the [`visualizations`](visualizations) folder.